EECS150/asic_labs_fa21/lab3/spec.md

   - "CLOCK_PERIOD=1.00"
 ```

-The option sets the clock period used during simulation.
+This option sets the clock period used during simulation.
 It is generally useful to separate the two as
 you might want to see how the circuit performs under different clock frequencies without changing
 the design constraints.
 Continuing from `design.yml`: